approvals/ApprovalTests.cpp/README.source.md

 Native ApprovalTests for C++

-The Approvaltests library helps you write **ApprovalTests**, which are unit tests for complex objects that most people think can't be tested
+The Approvaltests library helps you write **ApprovalTests**, which are unit tests for complex objects that most people think can't be tested.

 ApprovalTests are also known as **Golden Master Tests**.

-Here is an intro to learn more about the [concept of ApprovalTesting](doc/ApprovalTestingConcept.md#top)
+Here is an intro to learn more about the [concept of ApprovalTesting](doc/ApprovalTestingConcept.md#top).

 ApprovalTests are great for testing objects with lots of fields, or lists of objects.